heritage-happenings/residents/README.md

 # residents
-a sandbox for sample residents' wab pages
+a sandbox for sample residents' web pages